Home

 Salad

-The main course or entree is the most featured or the central dish of the evening.
+The main course or entrée is the party food center of attention.
 Usually it is the most filling and the most complex dish on the menu.
-The main ingredient is generally meat, fish, poultry, vegetable or pasta.
-Every course leads up to the main course and if well-planned can function as sort of a "gastronomic climax" if you will.
+Every course leads up to the main course and if well-planned, can function as sort of a "gastronomic climax", if you will.

 Dessert